Betts Park: History

+Murders

+On 2 November 2017, Michael Jonas, a 17-year-old boy, was stabbed and killed in the park.
+In October 2022, six people were charged with his murder.
+All were found guilty at trial in October 2023.

+On 12 July 2020, Dean Edwards was shot and killed at the Croydon Road entrance to the park, in an apparent case of mistaken identity.
+A man was charged with murder the following month, but was found not guilty in May 2022.

 Facilities

-Facilities in the park now include a football pitch, an outdoor gym, basketball court, goal posts, skateboard area and children's play area.
+Facilities in the park include a football pitch, an outdoor gym, basketball court, goal posts, skateboard area and children's play area.
 There is also a pre-school daycare centre for children in the former tennis pavilion building.

 Friends

 London Borough of Bromley offers a scheme for locals to become a part of a friend group for the many parks.
 These groups are made up of volunteers who want to help discuss how the local parks are maintained, used, and developed.
 Friends of Betts Park is part of this scheme.